Prostate Cancer Treatment

 - Chemotherapy, which uses oral or intravenous medications to kill rapidly-dividing cells throughout the body

-- Biological therapy, which activates the patient’s own immune response to help fight the cancer
+- Immune therapy, which activates the patient’s own immune response to help fight the cancer

 - Bisphosphonate therapy, which helps reduce the likelihood of the cancer spreading to the bones